Western Auto: History

 Western Auto originally started as a mail order business for replacement auto parts.
 The first retail store was established in 1921, and grew quickly as automobiles became increasingly more common.
 At one point, there were over 1,200 company-owned stores nationwide, usually located in metropolitan areas, and more than 4,000 associate stores (private, franchised, "dealer" locations), usually located in small towns.
 The associate store program was the first of its type, pioneering the way for modern day franchise operations.
-The company had five regional distribution centers in the United States, with the North Carolina one serving its stores in Puerto Rico.
+The company had five regional distribution centers in the United States, with the North Carolina center serving stores in Puerto Rico.